 Shelf life - up to 2 years (optimum conditions).

-Ips spp. lure is a component of an insect trapping device that uses pheromones to lure these forestry pests into a trap.
+Ips spp. lure is a component of an insect trapping device, that uses pheromones to lure bark beetles into a trap.

-The lure, in the form of the cellulose dispenser, containing Ips spp. pheromone, must be placed in a pheromone trap to be fully functional (traps can be bought separately or in kits with lures).
+The lure, in the form of the cellulose dispenser, that contains pheromone of bark beetles, must be placed in a EC Forest trap to be fully functional (traps can be bought separately or in kits with lures).

 The lures in the traps must be replaced every 8-10 weeks to keep attraction rates high.